10 Signs Of Online Fake Job Adverts (SCAMS)

 In this example, the mistakes include:

-- Grammatical errors — “Human resources have reviewed” should be “Human Resources has reviewed…”
+• Grammatical errors: “Human resources have reviewed” should be “Human resources have reviewed…”

 Online Interviews via Yahoo Instant Messenger